AsydroB/AsydroB/README.md

 I'm @AsydroB aka İdris Özdemir.
 I am a developer.
 I work in Web development, DataBase management, Game development , C# Programming.
 I have knowledge in many fields such as C#, PHP, C++, Lua, Python, CSS, HTML, JavaScript, Java,SQL.
+At the same time, I do development in areas such as site development via Discord, Bot development using Discord API.

 THE REST COMING SOON...